Peak wilderness delights in Japan's Alps—for climbers, skiers, hikers and nature fans

 Nagano's Alps hold everything an outdoor sports enthusiast dreams of.
 The attractions here include the Kamikochi area with endless trekking possibilities, the Hakuba region and its Olympic-class powder and slopes, and the Senjojiki Cirque, carved by a glacier.

-The mountains and the communities living nearby offer endless opportunities for exploration and adventure, including Matsumoto Castle, one of Japan's finest, free kabuki festivals in Oshika.
+The mountains and the communities living nearby offer endless opportunities for exploration and adventure, including Matsumoto Castle, one of Japan's finest, and free kabuki festivals in Oshika.